 The panels on both phones are also Dolby Vision certified, and they offer a peak brightness of 1700nits.
 The only difference between the two is that the Mi 11 Ultra features a secondary 1.1-inch AMOLED display on the back panel.
 This display has a resolution of 126 x 294 pixels and a peak brightness of 450nits.
 It offers an always-on display feature, and it’s primarily meant for notification alerts and selfie previews.

 In terms of software enhancements, the Mi 11 Pro and the Mi 11 Ultra feature MEMC support, Super Resolution, and more.

 The Mi 11X and the Mi 11X Pro feature flat 6.67-inch FHD+ AMOLED panels with a resolution of 2400 x 1800 pixels.
 The panels refresh at 120Hz and offer a 360Hz touch sampling rate.
 Both phones offer a peak brightness of 1300nits and a typical brightness of 900 nits.
 The True Tone panels also boast of a 5,000,000:1 contrast ratio, HDR10+ support, and MEMC support.

 The entire lineup follows the same design language, with the camera island being the only major distinguishing factor.
 However, there are some notable changes that differentiate the affordable devices in the lineup from the premium ones, like the curved/flat displays, the build quality, and the back panel finishes.

 The affordable Mi 11 Lite duo features the smallest camera island out of the lot.
-They feature a flat display and each come in three striking colorways.
+They feature a flat display and each comes in three striking color schemes.
 The Mi 11 Lite 4G is available in Boba Black, Bubblegum Blue, and Peach Pink, while the Mi 11 Lite 5G is available in Truffle Black, Mint Green, and Citrus Yellow.

 Xiaomi Mi 11 Lite 5G